Kathya-wh/Kathya-wh1.github.io/index.md

             <h2>About Me</h2>

             <p>I am a recent graduate of the TrueCoders immersive Software Development bootcamp, with a goal of furthuring my skills and career
-               as a software engineer.
+               as a software developer.
 I am currently interested in full stack development, backend development, Scrum Master/Agile opportunities.
-I am currently enrolled and registrered for my last year to complete my Bachlero degree in Science in Business Administartion from Faulkner University.
+I am currently enrolled and registered for my last year to complete my Bachelor degree of Science in Business Administration from Faulkner University.
             </p>

             <div class="row">